CosmologicalEmulators/Effort.jl/docs/src/example.md

 the growth factor and the growth rate

 ![growth_check_class](https://user-images.githubusercontent.com/58727599/210219849-09646729-365a-4ab9-9372-d72e0a808c78.png)

+Since the final goal is to embedd `Effort` in bayesian analysis pipelines which need gradient computations, emphasis has been put on its compatibility with AD tools such as `ForwardDiff` and `Enzyme`.
+In particular, for the ODE solution, this is guaranteed by the `SciMLSensitivity` stack.

 Comparing with Fig. 5 of [Donald-McCann et al. (2021)](https://arxiv.org/abs/2109.15236), we see that the error is similar to the one they obtained, with the advantage that we don't have the restriction of an emulation range.
 However, if required, we may as well include an emulator for ``D(z)`` and ``f(z)``.